Reality Begins with Consciousness |

 Feasibility: The empirical or mathematical demonstration of the manifest portion of something that we can experience, perceive or conceive of but is not falsified.
 It's applied particularly with extra dimensions, manifesting like a jigsaw puzzle piece in 3S-1t.

-Finite: Limited extent in space, time or consciousness: discrete, discontinuous subreality.
+Finite: Of limited extent in space, time and consciousness, with limited content: discrete, discontinuous subreality.

-First Sight: Theory postulating that psi is an always occurring fundamental "normal" intrinsically unconscious process.
-It precedes regular communications or thoughts or actions (Carpenter 2012).
+First Sight: Carpenter's 2012 Theory postulating that psi is an always occurring fundamental "normal" process.
+It precedes regular communications or thoughts or actions.

 Fluctuating dimensions: Relative dynamic changes in dimensional perspective including rate or magnitude of change.
 These are within, across and between dimensions, and may be state related (at that moment in time) or trait related (more consistent over time).